- Download our Moving to Saudi Arabia Guide (PDF)

 Understanding unconscious bias is paramount in Saudi Arabia's rapidly changing social landscape.
 Unconscious bias refers to unintentional assumptions or stereotypes of individuals towards groups that are different from their own.
 These biases are not consciously adopted but evolve subtly over time and can significantly affect interpersonal dynamics and decision-making processes.

 Another example of unconscious bias is the traditional social stratification in Saudi Arabia.
-This places Saudis at the top of the social structure, followed by other Arabs, then white expats, with a large Asian population who perform manual labour under inhumane working conditions.
+This places Saudis at the top of the social structure, followed by other Arabs, then white expats, with a large Asian population who perform manual labour under challenging working conditions.

 Nepotism can also influence workplace equality, with colleagues from one's family or tribe seen as more trustworthy and deserving of preferential treatment.